simoneldevig/react-native-static-server/README.md

 This function is provided in response to
 [the ticket #95](https://github.com/birdofpreyru/react-native-static-server/issues/95),
-which asked to provide a way to re-connect to a server running within the Native layer after a reset of TypeScript RN layer.
+to allow &laquo;[Connecting to an Active Server in the Native Layer]&raquo;.
 The ID returned by this function can be passed in into [Server] instance [constructor()] to create server instance communicating to the existing native layer server.

 **NOTE:** It is different from [getActiveServer()] function above, which returns the acurrently active, starting, or stopping [Server] instance based on